apache/mxnet/docs/tutorials/gluon/save_load_params.md

 **2. Save/load model parameters AND architecture**

 The Model architecture of `Hybrid` models stays static and don't change during execution.
-Therefore both model parameters AND architecture can be saved and loaded using `export`, `load_checkpoint` and `load` methods.
+Therefore both model parameters AND architecture can be saved and loaded using `export`, `imports` methods.

 Let's look at the above methods in more detail.
 Let's start by importing the modules we'll need.